MichaelCurrin/auto-commit-msg/shell/README.md

     c = '! git commit --edit -m "$(autofill.sh)"'
 ```

-Then instead of `git commit`, you  cando:
+Then instead of `git commit`, you can do:

 ```sh
 $ git c